Show the code

 In categorical data analysis–especially later in the course–we are often thinking about some equation like \(\ln(y) = \beta x\).
 This is equivalent to \(y = e^{\beta x}\) so many models–particularly later in the course–will have us thinking about exponential relationships.

 Early on in this course, we will think about logistic regression.
-In logistic regression, we start by thinking about the on the odds of our outcome:
+In logistic regression, we start by thinking about the odds of our outcome:

 \[\frac{p(y)}{1-p(y)}\]

-We will be working with the log odds:
+We will ultimately be working with the logarithm of the odds, or the log odds:

 \[\ln(\frac{p(y)}{1-p(y)}) = x\]